 Orders for Benchmark Prices at Specified Fixing Times

 Orders for transactions whose pricing is set by reference to certain FX benchmarks can create additional concerns for transaction execution and management of related risks.
-Reference is made to the Financial Stability Board’s Final Report on Foreign Exchange Benchmarks for a description of the relevant circumstances.
 The discussion below relates to rates that are calculated by a third-party service at a specified time of day, such as WM/R benchmarks.